Globe Guide explored Los Cabos as a guest of Air Transat and the Royal Decameron. As always, hosts have no editorial influence on articles.

 As tempting as it is to sip margaritas poolside all day, there are plenty of fun activities in and around Los Cabos worth getting off the resort for:

-You don’t have to head to the Middle East to ride a camel, thanks to the Outback & Camel Safari that Air Transat offers through Cabo Adventures.
+You don’t have to head to the Middle East to ride a camel: just book a camel tour with Cabo Adventures.
 The half-day excursion includes a nature walk through the desert, a delicious traditional lunch of Mexican favourites like quesadillas, beans and mole (topped off with a tequila tasting, naturally), and the main event: riding a camel.

 Get decked out in a flowing turban before hopping up onto the hump of one of the calm camels for a leisurely stroll along a white sand beach, which just might be the next best thing to being in the Sahara.
 Watch the water for breeching whales or jumping pods of dolphins that frequent the area, then finish off the day with a camel selfie.
 Yes, that’s really a thing.
 And it’s amazing.